top of page

 What is a Condensation Sensor?

-Sometimes called a Humidity Sensor, it is a device mounted on the windshield behind & next to the rearview mirror, similar to a rain sensor.
-On some models, the condensation/humidity sensor is located inside the black box (enclosure) housing the rearview mirror bracket.
-If you spot a vent at the bottom of the black enclosure, that is an aperture for the sensor to detect any moisture buildup on your windshield (inside the cabin only, not outside the windshield).
+The condensation sensor is typically located in a black box (enclosure) that houses the rearview mirror bracket.
+If you spot a vent at the bottom of the black enclosure, that is an aperture for the sensor to detect moisture.

 If your car has a factory-equipped heated windshield, the condensation sensor will automatically trigger the defrost switch to ON mode.
-It will then turn OFF automatically once the moistness dissipates.
+Once the moistness dissipates, the defrost switch will turn OFF automatically.

 What is a Heated Windshield?